menthol/DeepLy/README.md

 DeepL.com has officially released their API.
 They offer a premium service that includes access to this API.
 However, it is still possible to access the API without using this service at your own risk.

 Premium API access requires authentication with an API key.
-This will be supported by Deeply 2.

 ## Disclaimer